TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Results and Analysis

-To validate TFRank’s competitiveness in state‐of‐the‐art retrieval systems, we employ ReasonIR-8B~\cite{reasonir} as the retriever and compare TFRank-8B, REARANK-7B, and Rank-R1-7B against top BRIGHT leaderboard entries.
-As shown in Table~\ref{tab:bright_leaderboard_pytrec_eval}, the TFRank-8B model achieved an NDCG@10 score of 31.2, significantly surpassing REARANK-7B (24.2) and Rank-R1-7B (23.2).
-Although its performance is slightly lower than that of larger-scale models (e.g., Rank-R1-32B), TFRank's results demonstrate that it is a highly competitive alternative in scenarios where deploying ultra-large models is not feasible.
+To validate TFRank’s competitiveness within state-of-the-art retrieval systems, we employ ReasonIR-8B~\cite{reasonir} as the retriever and compare both our models and baselines against top BRIGHT leaderboard entries.
+To further examine TFRank’s generalization ability on reasoning-intensive ranking, we evaluate it on a domain-specific dataset, R2MED~\cite{li2025r2med}, which focuses on complex medical retrieval, using E5-mistral-7b-instruct~\cite{wang2023improving} as the retriever.
+Detailed results are provided in the Appendix.
+Experimental results show that GRPO TFRank-8B achieves an NDCG@10 of 32.0 on BRIGHT, substantially outperforming REARANK-7B (24.2) and Rank-R1-7B (23.2), while remaining slightly behind much larger models such as Rank-R1-32B.
+On R2Med, TFRank reaches an NDCG@10 of 34.7, surpassing strong baselines such as Rank-R1-7B (32.87) and Rank1-7B (32.30).
+These results demonstrate that TFRank is a competitive and generalizable alternative when deploying ultra-large models is not feasible.